NessLfy/iGEM/Blast alignment pipeline description.md

 - Be carefull on the number of inquiries made to the NCBI server:
 	- I tried 50 -> failed
 	- I tried 5 successfull -> Success
-	- I tried 10 -> failed (don't understand why, I cheked the failed sequences 1 by one and they worked, probably an issue with the code somewhere)

 # Optimization
 Try to make it faster and also it will deal with errors (sequences that don't blast) -> **WORK IN PROGRESS**